datastaxdevs/workshop-cassandra-fundamentals/README.md

 📘 **Commands to execute**

 ```
 select * from temperatures_by_sensor where sensor='s1002'
 ```

 📗 **Expected output**

-This is surprise.
+This is a surprise.

 <p/>
 <details>